 The Cullinan V Heart brooch

-This is the brooch that Queen Elizabeth II wears most often.
+This is the brooch that Queen Elizabeth II wears most often and the one she wore to London Fashion Week in February 2018.
 The platinum setting was created by Garrard in 1911 to showcase the 18.8ct heart-shaped diamond, and it was one of the pieces of a larger stomacher that was taken apart to make separate brooches.
 Queen Mary wore it alone in the centre of a daytime dress, as she did many of her brooches, or attached to the Cullinan III and IV on special occasions.
 Queen Elizabeth simply wears it on her left shoulder.
 In various photos, you can see the Queen’s signature daytime style - pearls, small earrings and a brooch on the lapel of a jacket or the shoulder of a dress.